-34. According to the AOA's website, the AOA's Commission on Osteopathic College Accreditation ("COCA") currently accredits all 33 osteopathic medical schools, which offer instruction at 48 teaching locations.
+48. According to the AOA's website, the AOA's Commission on Osteopathic College Accreditation ("COCA") currently accredits all 33 osteopathic medical schools, which offer instruction at 48 teaching locations in 30 states.
 COMs are the only medical schools that offer the osteopathic curriculum and award DO degrees.